debugdhruv/TheBrainRoom/README.md

 - ✅ **Daily Mood Check** — Track how you feel with 5 simple questions, scored and visualized beautifully.
 - ✅ **Mood Report Visualization** — Personalized mood score with dynamic feedback and suggestions.
 - ✅ **Interactive Mood Chart** — View your mental wellness trend over the past week or month.
-- ✅ **Brain Bot Chat** — An OpenAI-powered chatbot that understands your mood and responds with empathy.
+- ✅ **Brain Bot Chat** — A DeepSeek-powered chatbot that understands your mood and responds with empathy.
 - ✅ **Suggestion Cards** — AI-generated tips, exercises, and YouTube videos based on your mental state.
-- ✅ **Gamified XP System** — Earn XP for self-care tasks and unlock new areas.
+- ✅ **Gamified XP System** — Earn XP for certain tasks and unlock new areas.
 - ✅ **Premium Access** — Unlock special tools & features after reaching 2000 XP.
 - ✅ **Auth & Security** — Login/register with email, OTP verification, password reset via OTP, token auth.
 - ✅ **Responsive Design** — Fully mobile-optimized, smooth interactions on all devices.
+- ✅ **Edit Profile Details and Credentials** — Easily update the user specific details; Name, Date Of Birth, Age, Gender, Password.

 ---